batxes/LLM_steel_classification/README.md

 `ungebeizt, nicht geglüht -> [{'label': 'Finish', 'score': 0.9299754500389099}]`

 `C100S -> [{'label': 'Grade', 'score': 0.9502202272415161}]`

+## The standardized dataset in CSV format.
+resources/union.tsv

 ## Plan for the future expansion of the algorithm and the potential most difficult challenges.